Services like fast ships, but disagree on cost and design

 The U.S. military continues to experiment with catamarans and other fast vessels for a variety of missions, from short-range transport to mine warfare and even Special Forces support.
 But rising costs and a squeeze on the Navy's shipbuilding budget, plus the Army's and Air Force's heavy investment in aircraft performing many of the same missions, have perhaps softened enthusiasm to transition the "Joint High-Speed Vessel" concept into a procurement program.
 From a peak of six High-Speed ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "High-Speed Vessels Hit Cost and Design Snags".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "High-Speed Vessels Hit Cost and Design Snags".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.